shaariqazeem/Password-Strength-Checker/README.md

-# Password-Strength-Checker
+# Password Strength Checker (Python)

-A Python-based password strength checker that evaluates passwords using criteria like length, uppercase/lowercase letters, numbers, and special characters to classify them as weak, medium, or strong.
+A Python-based tool that analyzes password strength based on multiple security criteria such as length, uppercase/lowercase letters, numbers, and special characters.

+## Features
+- Evaluates password strength (Weak, Medium, Strong)
+- Uses regex for pattern matching
+- Simple and interactive CLI

+## Tech Used
+- Python
+- re (Regular Expressions)

+## How to Run
+python password_checker.py